mrjk/ansible-dumpall/README.md

 Role Variables
 --------------

-    dumpall_guest_destination: "/tmp/ansible/dump/{{ inventory_hostname }}"
+    dumpall_target_destination: "/tmp/ansible/dump/{{ inventory_hostname }}"
     dumpall_host_destination: "/tmp/ansible/dump/{{ inventory_hostname }}"

-The dumpall_guest_destination variable is where the dump file is created on the target.
+The dumpall_target_destination variable is where the dump file is created on the target.
 The dumpall_host_destination is where all dumps are retrieved from target.

 Example Playbook
 -------------------------

-Example without a host_destination will result in a dumpfile /tmp/ansible.all on the guest:
+Example without a host_destination will result in a dumpfile /tmp/ansible.all on the target:

     - hosts: servers
       roles:
          - dumpall

 Example with a host_destination will result in a dumpfile /examine/ansible.all on the host machine:
-(the dumpfile on the guest is removed)
+(the dumpfile on the target is removed)

     - hosts: servers
       roles: